breadoliveoilsalt/jlox-compiler-in-ts/README.md

   this straight in my head, particularly when a node builder evaluates both a left and right expression.
 But chasing down and fixing these bugs has been very instructive.

+- In chapter 8 (adding the environment for binding variables to values and adding scope), solving bugs reminded me that updating the environment has to be done outside of a node's `evaluate` function.
+That is, the node build has to update the env, not the node itself.

 #### Compiling with TypeScript in Node